Important information to entrepreneurs due to the coronavirusThe page was last modified:

 Short-time working allowance is introduced

-Short-time working means that employers can reduce their employees’ working hours and receive financial support from the Government to compensate for a significant part of the costs for retaining the employee.
+Short-time working means that an employee reduces working hours and wages instead of being laid off.
+This means that you, as an employer, can reduce your employees working hours and receive financial support from the Government to compensate for a significant part of the costs for retaining the employee.

 You can apply on the website of the Swedish Agency for Economic and Regional Growth, starting 7 April 2020.
 You can apply retroactively from 16 March 2020.